 When is the site launching?

-The site has been in development for two years and has been doing private beta testing since April this year.
+The site has been in development for two years and has been doing private beta testing since April 2018.
 On September 13, the site went live for a special invite-only real money beta test for the first time.
 Hundreds of players around the world participated in this beta testing that ran for three hours from 11:00 to 14:00 EST.

 Will the online poker room be available in my region?

 The site operates internationally under a Malta license—so if you usually have access to the international player pools on sites like PokerStars, 888, and partypoker, you should be able to access RIO Poker when it launches.
-This includes Canada, South America much of Europe, including Sweden, Finland, Russia and Germany (with the exception of one state).
+This includes Canada, South America much of Europe, including Sweden, Finland, Netherlands, Russia, and Germany (with the exception of one state).
 It is available in the UK too, thanks to RIO’s UKGC license.

 The company is considering its options in the smaller licensed jurisdictions, like Denmark and Bulgaria.
 It is not expected to be live in these jurisdictions at launch.
 Similarly, jurisdictions with segregated player pools are also understood to be on its radar—Spain, France, Italy, Portugal etc—but not on the immediate roadmap.